npeshekncsu/npeshekncsu.github.io/_posts/2023-11-10-st558-project3-reflection.md

 ## What would you do differently?

 I would probably consider training all models on a more powerful machine.
-Algorithms like random forests and SVMs, especially for large datasets with many predictors and several hyperparameters, tend to be slow.
-I was forced to reduce the number of predictors and hyperparameters to complete the training process.
+Algorithms like random forests and SVMs, especially for large datasets with many predictors and several hyperparameters to tune, tend to be slow.
+I was forced to reduce the number of predictors and hyperparameters to be able to complete the training process on my local machine.
+Even with reductions mentioned earlier, it took me 2.5 hours to build all 5 reports.

 ## What was the most difficult part for you?